Growing Beetroot - Tips

 this out.

-Growing Beetroot from Seed
+Growing Beets from Seed

-Beetroot growing from seed is more
+Growing beets from seed is more

 carefully they will survive and do well.
 It really is a hardy